AppliNH/go-intelligent--kb-tool/Readme.md

 The next time you enter `Surname=Paolo` it will propose you to chose between `Toto` and `Titi` as a name.
 Or you can also enter a new one.

+Everything is saved made to lower key and saved in a Key-Value database.

 ## Run it

 You will need to have the golang runtime to be installed [(see here)](https://golang.org/).

-Then you can run :
+Then you can :

+- run `go get -u github.com/applinh/go-intelligent-kb-tool`

+OR

-`go run main.go`
+- clone the repo, `cd` inside it, and run `go run main.go`